Hope Street railway station

-Hope St Platform was a railway-employee only station on the Flemington-Campsie Goods Line in Sydney, Australia that opened on 15 August 1927.
+Hope Street railway station was a railway-employee only station located on the Flemington–Campsie Goods Line in Sydney.

+History

+Hope Street opened on 15 August 1927.
 Railway workers including shunters, drivers, fitters, etc. from the various railway workshops between Delec and Enfield South used Hope Street station to get to and from work.
 Hope Street is named because of its locality to a side street off Cosgrove Road near the station.
 The station and Up Main were closed when the rebuilt Enfield Yard opened in 1996.

-Neighbouring stations

 The former Enfield Loco Platform is located up whereas Delec Platform is down from the site.